darioizzo/lambert/README.md

 lambert
 =======

-Contains the python files used in the publication "A Lambert Solver"
+Contains the python / tex files used in the publication "A Lambert Solver"